 The Victor Center provides full service genetic counseling and screening to all interested individuals and couples, through the hospital’s main campus as well as through community screenings.

 If you have insurance that covers genetic testing, you may have a very little out-of-pocket cost for as low as $25 to screen for all 19 genetic diseases.
-Check directly with your insurance company about preconception genetic screening coverage or contact the Victor Center for more information.
+Check directly with your insurance company about preconception genetic testing coverage or contact the Victor Center for more information.

 Genetic counseling helps individuals, couples or families understand genetic information such as occurrence, or the risk of occurrence, of a genetic disorder in a family.
 Genetic counselors help individuals make informed decisions about family planning.